InteractionDataLab/COVID19-open-research-dataset/README.md

-# COVID-19 Open Research analysis
+# COVID-19 Open Research Dataset (CORD19) analysis
 repository about articles related to coronaviruses, using data from the CROD19 Kaggle challenge.

 # Description of the data file